Family Formation (PreK-Middle School)

 Children who participate in faith formation but don’t see their parents learning about their faith are far less likely to remember or care about what they are learning.
 Children need to be able to be in faith conversations with their parents, just like they talk about other important life topics.
 Many families find it difficult to start such conversations or fit it into their life routines.
 Dedicating time to family formation shows our young people how important this is for us adults too!

-WHAT ABOUT RECONCILIATION & EUCHARIST PREPARATION
+FIRST RECONCILIATION & EUCHARIST PREPARATION

-Families whose children in Grade 2 or older and are participating in First Reconciliation and Eucharist Preparation must either have their children attending Carondelet School or participate in the Wednesday Evening Family Faith Formation program.
-In addition, there are both At-home lessons AND several in-person gatherings.
-Parents and children will mostly participate in these together with the exception of one parent meeting.
-On-line support will be provided for at home lessons.
+Families whose children in Grade 2 or older and want to participate in First Reconciliation and Eucharist Preparation must either have their children attending Carondelet School or participate in the Family Faith Formation program.
+In addition, there is some at home learning to do AND several in-person gatherings.
+Parents and children will participate in these together with the exception of one parent meeting.
 The in-person sessions will form the families in things that are more difficult to address at home, help them explore the physical spaces for the sacraments at church and help build community!
 Becoming the Body of Christ is difficult in isolation so we want to model community relationships too!
+These sessions will be held jointly with Christ the King and St Thomas the Apostle and take place AT St Thomas the Apostle with some church tour and rehearsal exceptions.
+Children will receive First Eucharist at the home parish!

 QUESTIONS?